A Guide to Trauma Therapy

-- Trauma-focused cognitive behavioral therapy (TFCBT): TFCBT is essentially cognitive behavioral therapy tailored for people who have had traumatic experiences.
+TFCBT is essentially cognitive behavioral therapy tailored for people who have had traumatic experiences.
 This is a form of short-term talk therapy that helps clients confront and manage their thoughts related to the trauma.
-Typically, clients will finish their work in 8-25 sessions; however, sometimes additional therapy is necessary after conclusion of TFCBT to help address and manage additional problems that have resulted from the trauma.

-- Eye movement desensitization and reprocessing (EMDR): EMDR is designed to help people process the trauma they have experienced in more productive ways.
-The main goal is to remove the blockage that is preventing the client from moving forward.
-This is accomplished through external stimulus (such as eye movement or hand-tapping), which directs your attention outward and is administered by the therapist while you talk about the event, the distress it has caused you, and a more promising future.
+The main goal of EMDR is to remove the blockage that is preventing the client from moving forward.
+This is accomplished through external stimulus (such as eye movement or hand-tapping).
+The stimulus directs your attention outward and is administered by the therapist while you talk about your trauma.

 The above might prove helpful in your treatment journey, or another form of therapy might be necessary.
-Additionally, sometimes it takes more than one type of therapy to heal from trauma.
-Regardless of what type of therapy you explore, your therapist will provide you with guidance and support.
+Also, keep in mind that sometimes it takes more than one type of therapy to heal from trauma.

 Quick Facts About Trauma